aishani-s20/Probability_Density_Function_Estimation/README.md

 # Air Quality Probability Density Function Estimation using Roll-Number-Parameterized Non-Linear Model

 This project implements a non-linear data transformation and parameter estimation for **Nitrogen Dioxide (NO2)** levels based on the India Air Quality dataset.
-The transformation parameters are uniquely determined by a **University Roll Number** to ensure personalized modeling as required by the assignment guidelines[cite: 2, 10].
+The transformation parameters are uniquely determined by a **University Roll Number** to ensure personalized modeling as required by the assignment guidelines.

 ---